 It was commented that there could be a region-wise NNPF activation message in future and so we are not closing door on this.

-The BoG recommended further discussion in JVET.
+The BoG recommended further discussion of this in JVET.

 In the discussion in JVET, this was recommended for further study.
 It would be straightforward to design a region-wise activation message, but the SEI message should define the regions by itself and not directly refer to partitioning of a video codec.
 Switching between different filters per region might also be conflicting with patch-based processing.
 A simple region-wise on/off switching would be straightforward (item d below would be doing that).